 Bitcoin is the first known example of blockchain, however blockchain goes well beyond the realms of bitcoin and cryptocurrency use cases.
 One of the earliest and currently predominating DAG DLT platforms is IOTA which has proved itself in a plethora of use cases that go well beyond what blockchain could currently achieve, particularly within the realm of the internet of things (IOT).
-Infact Iota has been operating an industry data marketplace since 2017 which makes it possible to store, sell via micro-tansactions and access data streams via web browser.
+In fact Iota has been developing an industry data marketplace active since 2017 which makes it possible to store, sell via micro-transactions and access data streams via web browser.
 For the purposes of this article we will focus on DLT applications in general and include use-cases in which blockchain or DAGs can be employed interchangeably.
 Before we begin, what is Distributed Ledger technology?

 In this sense DLT is able to speed up transactions and processes, while reducing cost, due to the removal of a middle-man or central authority overseeing each transaction, or transfer of information.
 DLT can be public or private in nature.
 A private blockchain, for example, does have trusted intermediary who decides who is to have access to the blockchain, who can participate on the network, which data can be viewed by which participants.
 In the context of clinical and life sciences research this could be a consortium of interested parties, ie the research team, or an industry regulator or governing body.
 In a private blockchain, the transactions themselves remain decentralised, while the blockchain itself has built in permission layers that allow full or partial visibility of data depending upon the stakeholder.
 This is necessary in the context of sharing anonymised patient data and blinding in randomised controlled trials.